Former Full Tilt Poker CEO pleads guilty, avoids prison time

-NEW YORK A former chief executive of Full Tilt Poker, an online poker company, pleaded guilty on Monday to violating U.S. anti-Internet gambling laws, but he avoided prison time due to his failing health.
+NEW YORK, April 15 A former chief executive of Full Tilt Poker, an online poker company, pleaded guilty on Monday to violating U.S. anti-Internet gambling laws, but he avoided prison time due to his failing health.

 Raymond Bitar, 41, is suffering from "severe heart failure," Assistant U.S. Attorney Arlo Devlin-Brown said at a federal court hearing in Manhattan.
-In an expedited court process, Bitar was also sentenced to time served and ordered to forfeit $40 million (26.1 million pounds).
+In an expedited court process, Bitar was also sentenced to time served and ordered to forfeit $40 million.

 Bitar was one of 11 people, including the owners of two other online poker companies, who federal prosecutors charged in 2011 with illegal Internet gambling.